nishant0207/conservation-geography-nptel/README.md

 The app will run on http://localhost:3000 by default.

-📘 Usage
+Usage

 	1. Navigate to the Home Page:
 	•	Access http://localhost:3000 in your browser.
-	•	You will see links to each week’s quiz and a final quiz option.
+	•	You’ll see links for each week’s quiz and a final quiz option.
 	2. Take a Quiz:
-	•	Click on any week or the final quiz to start answering questions.
+	•	Select a week or the final quiz to start.
-	•	Each question has multiple-choice options; select one answer per question.
+	•	Answer multiple-choice questions and proceed to submit.
 	3. Submit Quiz:
-	•	Once completed, click Submit Quiz.
+	•	After completing all questions, click Submit Quiz.
-	•	Your score and detailed breakdown of correct/incorrect answers will be displayed.
+	•	Your score and a breakdown of correct/incorrect answers will appear.
 	4. Download PDF:
-	•	To download questions with answers, click the Download PDF button (available for weekly quizzes).
+	•	Click the Download PDF button to generate a PDF of questions with correct answers highlighted.

-📊 API Endpoints
+API Endpoints

-1. Get Questions for a Week
+Get Questions for a Week

 Endpoint: GET /api/quiz/questions/:week

-Parameters:

-	•	week: Week number (e.g., 1, 2, …), or final for the combined quiz.
+	•	Parameters: week - Week number (e.g., 1, 2, …) or final for the cumulative quiz.

-Response:

-	•	JSON array of questions with questionText and options.
+	•	Response: JSON array of questions with questionText and options.

-2. Submit Answers
+Submit Answers

 Endpoint: POST /api/quiz/submit/:week

-Parameters:

-	•	week: Week number or final.
+	•	Parameters: week - Week number or final
-	•	userAnswers: Array of objects with questionIndex and selectedAnswer.
+	•	Body: userAnswers - Array with questionIndex and selectedAnswer.

-Response:

-	•	JSON object containing score, totalQuestions, and result (question details with correct and selected answers).
+	•	Response: JSON object with score, totalQuestions, and result (showing correct answers and user selections).

-📝 Code Explanation
+Code Explanation

-Backend (Node.js with Express)

-	•	quizQuestions.js: Stores questions for each week.
-	•	quizRoutes.js: Defines API routes for fetching questions and submitting answers.
-	•	server.js: Configures and starts the Express server and routes.

-Frontend (React)

-	•	QuizHome.js: Home component displaying links to each week’s quiz.
+	•	Backend: quizQuestions.js stores quiz data, quizRoutes.js defines the endpoints, and server.js configures the server.
-	•	QuizComponent.js: Main quiz component for fetching and displaying questions.
+	•	Frontend: QuizHome.js (home component for quiz selection), QuizComponent.js (quiz display and submission), App.js (routing configuration).
-	•	App.js: Configures routing between QuizHome and QuizComponent.
-	•	PDF Generation: jsPDF library is used for creating downloadable PDFs of quiz questions and answers.
+	•	PDF Generation: Uses jsPDF to generate downloadable PDFs with questions and correct answers marked.

-📦 Dependencies

-Backend Dependencies

-	•	Express: REST API framework.
-	•	CORS: Allows cross-origin requests.

-Frontend Dependencies

-	•	React: For building the user interface.
-	•	React Router: For navigating between quizzes.
-	•	jsPDF: For generating PDFs with questions and answers.

-🌱 Future Improvements
+Future Improvements

-	•	User Authentication: Allow users to log in and track their quiz progress.
+	•	User Authentication: Add sign-in to save user progress.
-	•	Score History: Display users’ scores over time.
+	•	Score History: Track and display users’ scores over time.
-	•	Timed Quizzes: Add a timer for each quiz.
+	•	Timed Quizzes: Introduce timers for each quiz.
-	•	Enhanced UI: Improve responsiveness and animations.
+	•	Improved UI: Enhance responsiveness and animations.

-📜 License
+License

 This project is open source and available under the MIT License.